-It is with great enthusiasm and honor that we welcome you to the nation’s capital for the Alcohol Policy 17 Conference, convened by the US Alcohol Policy Alliance.
-The US Alcohol Policy Alliance was organized in recent years by advocates across the country and is a coalition of state coalitions working on alcohol policy and independent of commercial interests.
+The U.S. Alcohol Policy Alliance was organized in 2014 by advocates across the country and is a coalition of state and local coalitions working on alcohol policy and independent of commercial interests.
 It is a nonprofit, nonpartisan organization.
-On behalf of the US Alcohol Policy Alliance and the AP17 Planning Committee, we welcome you and know that you’ll find many reasons to attend AP17.
-And we’ll be glad you came.
+On behalf of the U.S. Alcohol Policy Alliance and the AP18 Planning Committee, we welcome you and know that you’ll find many reasons to attend AP18.

 The World Health Organization (WHO) has estimated that alcohol consumption caused 3.3 million deaths in 2012 – nearly 6 percent of all deaths worldwide.
 With a multitude of short- and long-term health risks associated with alcohol consumption (including alcohol poisoning, increased cancer risk, motor vehicle crashes, alcohol dependence and alcoholism, homicides, suicides, stillbirths, heart disease and stroke), communities are often desperate for effective measures to stem the tide.
-Alcohol Policy 17 seeks, in part, to bridge the gap between the evidence and action using rigorous alcohol policy research to inform effective responses at the community, state and national levels.
+Alcohol Policy 18 will continue to provide opportunities for bridging the gap between the evidence and action using rigorous alcohol policy research to inform effective responses at the community, state and national levels.

 Attendees of AP18 will come together in support of effective alcohol policy research and practice to tackle the enormous alcohol-related harm impacting our families and communities.
 Alcohol Policy 17, convened in 2016, saw representatives from 41 states and more than a dozen countries in attendance.
 AP18, like every conference before it in this series, is not only a gathering of a wide range of professionals committed to translating sound alcohol policy research into public health practice, but it is also an exhibition of unparalleled commitment.